openbraininstitute/scholarag/README.md

 ## Funding and Acknowledgement

-The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.
+The development of this software was supported by funding to the Open Brain Institute, a research organization dedicated to open science and advancing neuroscience through collaborative innovation.

 Copyright &copy; 2025 Open Brain Institute